Why in the world would a family in New York City fly north to Quebec City for spring break?

 Explore Neighborhoods Beyond the Old Town

-Quebec is a city of neighborhoods and Old Town is not the only place with atmosphere.
+Quebec is a city of neighborhoods and the Old Town is not the only place with atmosphere.

 Grab your stroller, scooters or a good pair of walking shoes and take some time to explore Saint-Roch, Saint-Jean-Baptiste and Haute-Ville.
 They all have their own unique collections of houses, restaurants and shops.

-Saint-Roch is particularly interesting.
-It’s an evolving neighborhood with newer boutique-style hotels, inexpensive ethnic restaurants and casual brasseries.
+• Saint-Roch is particularly interesting.
+It’s an evolving neighborhood with newer boutique hotels, inexpensive ethnic restaurants and casual brasseries.

-Your tweens and teens will be happy to spend a few hours just across the street at La Revanche, a game store where you can also hang out, order drinks and snacks and play one of the games in it’s library.
+In particular, your tweens and teens will be happy to spend a few hours at La Revanche, a game café where you can snack on poutine, pizza, and a variety of fritters while playing the games in it’s library.

 Play on the Plains of Abraham:

-The park has beautiful river views and plenty of green space for running around.
+This park has beautiful river views and plenty of green space for running around.
+There’s an ice-skating rink in the winter near the museum.
+The skating is free and you can pay to rent skates.

 Take An Easy Ferry Ride